-Question Y N Action Point 1 Is the door clearly distinguishable from the façade? $\checkmark$ 2 If glass, is it visible when closed? $\checkmark$ 3 Does the clear door opening or one leaf when opened permit passage of a wheelchair or double buggy? $\checkmark$ 4 Does it have a level or flush threshold, and a recessed matwell? $\checkmark$ 5 Is there visibility through the doorway from both sides at standing and seated levels? $\checkmark$ 6 Is there a minimum 300mm wide wheelchair manoeuvre space beside the leading edge of the door to clear doorswing? $\checkmark$ 7 Can the door furniture be used at both standing and seated height? $\checkmark$ 8 Can it be easily grasped and operated? $\checkmark$ 9 If the door has a closer mechanism does it have: Delayed closure action?
+Question Y Ν Action Point 1 Is the door clearly distinguishable from the façade? \checkmark 2 If glass, is it visible when closed? \checkmark 3 Does the clear door opening or one leaf when opened permit passage of a wheelchair or double buggy? \checkmark 4 Does it have a level or flush threshold, and a recessed Matwell? \checkmark 5 Is there visibility through the doorway from both sides at standing and seated levels? \checkmark 6 Is there a minimum 300mm wide wheelchair manoeuvre space beside the leading edge of the door to clear door swing? \checkmark 7 Can the door furniture be used at both standing and seated height? \checkmark 8 Can it be easily grasped and operated? \checkmark 9 If the door has a closer mechanism does it have: Delayed closure action?
 Slow-action closer?
-Minimal closure pressure? ✓ Checked monthly 10 If the door is power-operated does it have visual and tactile information?
-N/A N/A Manual door 11 If the door is security-protected is the system suitable for use by and within reach of people with sensory or mobility impairments?
-12 If there is a lobby, do the inner and outer doors meet the same criteria? $\checkmark$ 13 Do lobby layouts enable all users to clear one door before going through the next? ✓ Very minimal space 14 Are signs designed and positioned to inform those with visual impairments and wheelchair users with reduced eye levels? $\checkmark$ 15 Does the lighting installation take account of the needs of visually disabled people? $\checkmark$ 16 Are floor spaces Slip resistant, even when wet?
+Minimal closure pressure? ✓ 10 If the door is power-operated does it have visual and tactile information?
+N/A N/A at this time, would be added if necessary 11 If the door is security-protected is the system suitable for use by and within reach of people with sensory or mobility impairments? \checkmark 12 If there is a lobby, do the inner and outer doors meet the same criteria? \checkmark 13 Do lobby layouts enable all users to clear one door before going through the next? \checkmark 14 Are signs designed and positioned to inform those with visual impairments and wheelchair users with reduced eye levels? \checkmark 15 Does the lighting installation take account of the needs of visually disabled people? \checkmark N/A at this time, would be added if necessary 16 Are floor spaces Slip resistant, even when wet?
 Of a quality that is sympathetic to acoustics - ie not so 'hard' as to cause acoustic confusion?
-Pirm for wheelchair manoeuvre V 17 Are junctions between floor surfaces arranged in a way that avoids presenting tripping hazards and causing visual confusion?

-18 Is any reception point suitable for approach and use from both sides by people in standing and seated positions? $\checkmark$ 19 Is it fitted with an induction loop? √ 20 For those progressing to other parts of the building is information provided by signs, supported by tactile information such as a map or model?
-V NB all actions relating to the lobby are on a plan to be addressed in the next 3-5 years (by 2025) subject to finances.
+Firm for wheelchair manoeuvre ~ 17 Are junctions between floor surfaces arranged in a way that avoids presenting tripping hazards and causing visual confusion? \checkmark 18 Is any reception point suitable for approach and use from both sides by people in standing and seated positions? \checkmark 19 Is it fitted with an induction loop? \checkmark N/A at this time, would be added if necessary 20 For those progressing to other parts of the building is information provided by signs, supported by tactile information such as a map or model? \checkmark Floor Plan